plentymarkets/docs-raw/plentyInterface/ItemSet.md

 <pre>public <strong>all</strong>():<a target="_blank" href="http://php.net/array">array</a></pre>

-Return all item set configs
+Lists all item set configurations.

 ## Models<a name="itemset_itemset_models"></a>
 ### ItemSet<a name="itemset_models_itemset"></a>